By Leigh Savage

 “It’s understandable why, historically, the emphasis has been on the female aspect, considering women carry the baby,” Dr. Wynia said.
 “But we feel that focusing on the couple as a whole helps us comprehensively identify issues that are potentially correctable.”

 About half of infertility issues stem from the female partner, while a male issue is the cause in 30 percent of cases.
 In 20 percent of cases, both partners have a contributing factor.

 “A lot of people don’t realize that around 50 percent of couples do have some form of male factor involved, and male infertility has been an underserved need,” Dr. Wynia noted.

-When the two physicians began working at GHS in September 2017, they quickly realized they had a common interest in collaborating to improve patient care.
+When the two physicians began working at Prisma Health in September 2017, they quickly realized they had a common interest in collaborating to improve patient care.

 Our collaborative relationship dates back to our physician orientation,” Dr. Green explained.
 “And his male reproductive clinic is right across the street, so we’ve been making an intentional effort to create a one-stop shop.”

 She says fertility issues have a unique dynamic, with a couple as the patient instead of one person.
 “You don’t have an infertile male or female, but an infertile couple,” she observed.
 Being able to address female and male issues together “really makes us a strong, fully functioning reproduction center.”

 To the best of their knowledge, they are the only example in the upstate of interdisciplinary reproductive healthcare professionals working in close collaboration.
 While Prisma Health has long been known for its robust reproductive endocrinology group (the female side), there have been only a few doctors specializing in male infertility, and none in close coordination with the fertility center.